Daniel E. Koditschek

 Over the past two decades it has been my exciting pleasure to lead a research group that we have loosely come to call “kodlab.”
 Some of our publications are now online (also becoming available through the Penn Scholarly Commons), and I am gradually bringing my teaching materials into a readily accessible format as well.

 I am married to Anne Teitelman whose research focuses on HIV prevention among adolescents and in understanding intimate partner violence as an HIV risk factor.
-Our son, Ben, is excited about design and ultimate frisbee.
-Our son, Alex, is excited about too many things to yet find expression on the web.
+Our son, Ben, is excited about design and our son, Alex, is excited about too many things to yet find expression on the web.

 We are running a second administration of the new course ESE 250, (“Digital Audio Basics”), developed by Andre’ DeHon, intended as a motivating introduction to the new Computer Engineering Major (a revised version of the old CTE Major) within ESE.We will plan to run ESE 313 once again in a year’s time, in the Spring 2011 semester.